lynda-trad/Home-Credit-Default-Risk/README.md

 # Home-Credit-Default-Risk
+## Machine Learning Classification

-A bank wants to predict if a client will repay its loan using Machine Learning.
+Objective : Predict if a bank's client will repay a loan

+Summary :

+* Data Visualisation

 Using Feature Selection with Boruta, we will test multiple models :
-* KNeighbors Classifier with Grid Search
+* KNeighbors with Grid Search
 * Logistic Regression
 * Decision Tree
 * Random Forest